modelscope/FunASR/runtime/docs/SDK_advanced_guide_offline.md

 --output_dir: the path to the recognition result output.
 --ssl: whether to use SSL encryption.
 The default is to use SSL.
 --mode: offline mode.
+--fst_hotword: Hotword file path, one line for each hotword(e.g.:阿里巴巴 \t 20)
---hotword: If am is hotword model, setting hotword: *.txt(one hotword perline) or hotwords seperate by space (could be: 阿里巴巴 达摩院)
+--nn_hotword: If am is hotword model, setting hotword: one hotword perline(e.g.:阿里巴巴)
 --use_itn: whether to use itn, the default value is 1 for enabling and 0 for disabling.
 ```